danjac/localhub/README.md

 Deployment
 ----------

-__Please note that LocalHub is in the early development stage and should not be trusted to run in a serious production environment.__
+__Please note that LocalHub is in the early development stage and should not be trusted to run in a serious production environment.
+Breaking changes will happen until a stable release is officially available.__

 At present, LocalHub is optimized to deploy to Heroku, although we hope to provide more options later.
 A _heroku.yml_ file is provided along with Docker configuration to get started.
 You will have to set the following environment variables in your Heroku account: